top of page

 Q: How is the VIBFA financed?

 A: Operations are primarily financed by ticket sales.
-Historically, ticket revenue leaves us positioned to incur the next year’s festival expenses, but as with most arts organizations, the COVID-19 pandemic caused the cancellation and scaling back of our past two festivals.
-We expect that the 2022 Festival year will require creative fundraising efforts including grant writing, event planning, and sponsorship programs.
+Historically, ticket revenue leaves us positioned to incur the next year’s festival expenses, but as with most arts organizations, the COVID-19 pandemic caused the cancellation and scaling back of our 2020 and 2021 festivals.
+In the years since, we have focused on rebuilding revenue through the 2022 and 2023 festival events, as well as on securing grant and sponsorship income.

 Q: What is the Board’s role?